 The 2019/20 Australian bushfire season has been unprecedented in its intensity and geographical spread.
-Chris has a 1.5 day training program for stakeholders involved in the recovery process; has produced an article on bushfires written for the Geography Teachers Association of Victoria’s (GTAV) March 2020 quarterly magazine; and has produced a report on volunteer bushfire and flood-related work in Victoria over the 2009-2011 period.
+Chris has subsequently both prepared an article on bushfires for the Geography Teachers Association of Victoria’s (GTAV), and also done some Bushfire Recovery Adviser (BRA) work for a major church agency in the east of the state.

 Author Archive for: admin